In January of 2020, SHADE launched the first classes of our school!

 Our plan is to grow the school year after year, continuing to add classes until we have a complete primary school.

 Wonder why you don’t see any children with albinism in these photos?
-Read our strategic plan for our school here.
+Read the strategic plan for our school here.

 The Tanzanian government has set up centers throughout Tanzania in an attempt to protect children with albinism.
 Parents leave their children at these centers out of fear for their safety or because they do not want them.
 Many of the centers, while providing guards and concrete walls with razor wire to keep potential attackers out, are overcrowded.
 For three and a half years, SHADE served these children at a center in Shinyanga.